Pala Today News – 7/30/25

 Call the Pala Fire Department at 760 742 1632 before starting any open fires to get the day’s Cal Fire and APCD recommendations.
 Fire Department permits are required for any burning on Pala tribal land.

-Pala seniors’ lunch menu for tomorrow (7/8) – chicken tacos, vegetables, refried beans and dessert
+Pala seniors’ lunch menu for tomorrow (7/31) – grilled hamburgers, French fries and dessert

 The Pala Band of Mission Indians has employment opportunities including full time and part time.
 For a list, go to the Palatribe dot com website.